thebalaa/project-root/docs/Architecture.md

    - **Caching Mechanisms:**
       - Uses in-memory caches or lightweight storage (e.g., IndexedDB, LocalStorage) to temporarily store identified data for efficiency.
    - **Data Parsing Libraries:**
-      - To standardize and structure raw user data into usable formats before transmission.
+      - To standardize and structure raw user data into usable format for local proxy.
    - **Encryption Libraries:**
       - Secures cached data to prevent unauthorized access before it is transmitted to the backend.